Aranya5/DTI-project/README.md

 # DTI-project

-The project proposes a solution for tracking hospital beds and opds
+The project proposes a solution for tracking hospital beds and opds And gives a clear interface for all type of enquiry